clement2019/Aws_Eks_Cluster_Video_Helm/README.md

-## AWS-EKS-cluster installations on an Ec2 instance in Aws using Aws CLi,IAM,Eksctl,Helm charts
+## project title: AWS-EKS-cluster installations on an Ec2 instance in Aws
+## using Aws CLi,IAM,Eksctl,Helm charts

+ ## Requirement:
+ Spin up an ubuntu Ec2 instance in Aws of type t2 small connect to it through ssh connection form vscode or git bash

 # Update the ubuntu image to latest version: